awesome-pro/neon-website/content/docs/manage/projects.md

 ### List projects with the API

-The following Neon API method lists projects for your Neon account.
-To view the API documentation for this method, refer to the [Neon API reference](https://api-docs.neon.tech/reference/listprojects).
+The following Unique API method lists projects for your Unique account.
+To view the API documentation for this method, refer to the [Unique API reference](https://api-docs.neon.tech/reference/listprojects).

 ```http
 GET /projects